Anne of Austria: Queen of France

-In 1617, Louis conspired with his favourite Charles d'Albert de Luynes to dispense with the influence of his mother in a palace coup d'état and had her favorite Concino Concini assassinated on 26 April of that year.
+In 1617, Louis conspired with his favourite Charles d'Albert de Luynes to dispense with the influence of his mother in a palace coup d'état and had her favourite Concino Concini assassinated on 26 April of that year.
 During the years he was in the ascendancy Luynes attempted to remedy the formal distance between Louis and his queen.
-He sent away Inés de la Torre and the other Spanish ladies and replaced them with French ones, notably the Princesse of Conti (Louise Marguerite of Lorraine) and his wife Marie de Rohan, with whom he organized court events that would bring the couple together under amiable circumstances.
-Anne began to dress in the French manner, and in 1619 Luynes pressed the king to bed his queen.
+He sent away Inés de la Torre and the other Spanish ladies and replaced them with French ones, notably the Princess of Conti (Louise Marguerite of Lorraine) and his wife Marie de Rohan, with whom he organized court events that would bring the couple together under amiable circumstances.
+Anne began to dress in the French manner and, in 1619, Luynes pressed the king to bed his queen.
 Some affection developed, to the point where it was noted that Louis was distracted during a serious illness of the queen.

-A series of stillbirths disenchanted the king and served to chill their relations.
-On 14 March 1622, while playing with her ladies, Anne fell on a staircase and suffered her second stillbirth.
+A series of miscarriages disenchanted the king and served to chill their relations.
+On 14 March 1622, while playing with her ladies, Anne fell and suffered her second stillbirth.
 Louis blamed her for the incident and was angry with Marie de Rohan, now the Dowager Duchess of Luynes, for having encouraged the queen in what was seen as negligence.
-Henceforth, the king had less tolerance for the influence that the duchess had over Anne, and the situation deteriorated after the death of her husband Luynes in December 1621.
-The king's attention was monopolized by his war against the Protestants, while the queen defended the remarriage of her inseparable companion Marie de Rohan, center of all court intrigue, to her lover Claude, Duke of Chevreuse, in 1622.
+The king's already strained relationship with the duchess worsened after the incident, leading him to demand her departure from the court.
+However, Rohan returned just a few months later with her new husband Claude, Duke of Chevreuse.

 Louis turned now to Cardinal Richelieu as his advisor, who served as his first minister from 1624 until his death in 1642.
 Richelieu's foreign policy of struggle against the Habsburgs, who surrounded France on two fronts, inevitably created tension between Louis and Anne, who remained childless for another sixteen years.

 Under the influence of Marie de Rohan, the queen let herself be drawn into political opposition to Richelieu and became embroiled in several intrigues against his policies.
-Vague rumors of betrayal circulated in the court, notably her supposed involvement, first, with the conspiracies of the Count of Chalais that Marie organized in 1626, and then those of the king's treacherous favorite, Cinq-Mars, who had been introduced to him by Richelieu.
+Vague rumours of betrayal circulated in the court, notably her supposed involvement, first, with the Chalais conspiracy that Marie organized in 1626, and then those of the king's treacherous favorite, Cinq-Mars, who had been introduced to him by Richelieu.